Marine Corps Electronics Maintenance Technician – MOS2862

-The MOS 2862 Electronics Maintenance Technician is trained at the Marine Corps Communication Electronics School Training Command in Twenty Nine Palms, CA. The mission of the Communications and Electronics School is to train Marines in ground electronics maintenance, tactical communications, and air control/anti-air warfare operations and maintenance in order to ensure that Marine commanders at all levels have the ability to exercise command and control across the full range of military operations.
+The MOS 2862 Electronics Maintenance Technician is trained at the Marine Corps Communication Electronics School Training Command in Twenty Nine Palms, CA. The mission of the Communications and Electronics School is to train Marines in ground electronics maintenance, tactical communications, and air control/anti-air warfare operations and maintenance to ensure that Marine commanders at all levels can exercise command and control across the full range of military operations.
 Since electronics were invented, the USMC has evolved from carrier pigeon communication, signals, and high/low-frequency radio, now high tech satellite communications systems.

 - Must possess an EL score of 115 or higher.

 - Complete the Advanced Electronics Course and the Electronics Maintenance Technician Course.

 - Marines must have 24 months obligated service remaining upon graduation from the Electronics Maintenance Technician Course.
 This obligated service must be obtained prior to the execution of PCS (DUINS) or PCA (DUINS) orders to the course.

 - Complete 1 year of high school algebra.

 - Must be eligible for a secret security clearance.